-- An explanation of why the school proposed or refused to take the action that is the subject of the due process hearing; - A description of the options the CCC considered, and the reasons they were rejected; - A description of each evaluation procedure, assessment, record, or report the school used as the basis for its decision; - A description of the factors the school believes are relevant to its proposal or refusal; and - A response that specifically addresses the issues raised in the due process hearing request.
+- An explanation of why the school proposed or refused to take the action that is the subject of the due process hearing: - A description of the options the CCC considered, and the reasons they were rejected; - A description of each evaluation procedure, assessment, record, or report the school used as • the basis for its decision: - A description of the factors the school believes are relevant to its proposal or refusal; and - A response that specifically addresses the issues raised in the due process hearing request.

 If the school believes your due process hearing request does not contain all of the required information listed above, it may send a letter to you and the hearing officer indicating that your request does not comply with the requirements.
 If the school is going to send this letter, it must do so within 15 calendar days of receiving your request for a due process hearing.
-The hearing officer then has five (5) calendar days to determine if your request is sufficient and will immediately inform both you and the school in writing of the decision.
-If the hearing officer agrees with the school, he/she must identify how your request is insufficient so that you can amend the request if appropriate.
+The IHO then has 5 calendar days to determine if your request is sufficient and will immediately inform both you and the school in writing of the decision.
+If the IHO agrees with the school, he/she must identify how your request is insufficient so that you can amend the request if appropriate.
 If the school does not challenge the contents of your request for a due process hearing, it is considered to meet all of the requirements.

 Within 15 calendar days of receiving your request for a due process hearing, the school must provide you with the opportunity for a resolution meeting to see if the matter can be resolved.
-Information on the resolution meeting is described below and a sample Resolution Form may be accessed at: http://www.doe.in.gov/exceptional/speced/docs/2008-08-25-ResolutionSessionForm.pdf.
+Information on the resolution meeting is described below.